merthidayetoglu/Bisection_Bandwidth_Tester/README.md

 For reproducibility, we provide the preworked Makefiles and run scripts for various systems, including Summit, Crusher, Spock, Delta, and ThetaGPU in the scripts folder.

-The table below reports the measured peak bandwidth in GB/s and modeled latency of communication across nodes.
+As a summary of our measurements across nodes, the table below reports the measured peak bandwidth in GB/s and the calculated latency of communication.
+The bandwidth numbers represents the maximum attained bandwidth within package size interval of 4 Bytes to 1 GB.
 <table>
 <thead>
   <tr>